Noibu blog

 • Grocery ecommerce is high-frequency and low-margin — trust is everything

-• Bugs don’t just frustrate customers — they break SEO, promotions, and revenue
+• Site issues don't just frustrate customers — they break SEO, promotions, and revenue

-• You need to know which bugs are most costly, not just where they are
+• You need to know which issues are most costly, not just where they are

-• AI can dramatically reduce time spent investigating and fixing issues
+• AI can dramatically reduce time spent diagnosing and resolving issues

 • QA shouldn’t stop at launch — and it shouldn’t all be manual